 Portrait of Marc Hellmuth

-I am an associate professor at Stockholm University (Department of Mathematics) in Sweden.
-I will join Leipzig University as Professor of Theoretical Computer Science on 15 July 2026.
+I am professor at Leipzig University (Faculty of Mathematics and Computer Science) in Germany, where I head the Theoretical Computer Science Group.
 My research lies at the interface of discrete mathematics, algorithms, and computational complexity, often motivated by questions arising in the life sciences.
 Current topics include least common ancestors and posets in directed acyclic graphs, modular decomposition, graph theory, the mathematical analysis of biological data, and phylogenetic networks.

-I live with Paula and our three children in Uppsala.
+I live with Paula and our three children near Leipzig.
 When I find time, I enjoy making music, going to concerts and festivals, and sometimes simply running.

 Short CV

-• W3 Professor of Theoretical Computer Science, Faculty of Mathematics and Computer Science, Leipzig University, Germany (from 15 July 2026)
+• Full Professor (W3), Faculty of Mathematics and Computer Science, Leipzig University, Germany

 • Lecturer at School of Computing, University of Leeds, UK (2020)